PEACE IV Cross Border Shared Heritage Communities Programme

 The programme is not only focused on bringing people together from across the border but also people from different community and religious backgrounds; with the aim of seeking to make a positive contribution to building a cohesive society and developing sustainable cross border contacts.

-This project is supported by the European Union’s PEACE IV Programme, managed by the Special EU Programmes Body (SEUPB).
+A project supported by the European Union’s PEACE IV Programme, managed by the Special EU Programmes Body (SEUPB) and match-funded by the Department of Rural and Community Development in Ireland and The Executive Office in Northern Ireland

 The aim of engaging groups in both areas is to identify O’Neill and Ancient Clans heritage linkages, gather local information and knowledge and develop sustained community linkages between Donegal and Mid Ulster.

 For further information please contact the project coordinator: